Fulbright Public Policy Fellowship

 - Grantees traveling with dependents are advised to opt for placement in large or medium-sized cities in order to have access to a more diversified set of options for housing, schooling, and health-provision services, according to their needs and preferences.

-- The host institution and local partners can be of great help for U.S. grantees to better prepare for their experience and cultural adaptation.
-Selected grantees are encouraged to discuss issues related to the local context, lifestyle, and culture with their hosts in the months prior to their arrival in order to better manage their expectations and gain a deeper understanding of everyday life in their cities of placement.
+- The host institution and local partners can be of great help to U.S. grantees to better prepare for their experience and cultural adaptation.
+Selected grantees are encouraged to discuss issues related to the local context, lifestyle, and culture with their host institutions in the months prior to their arrival in order to better manage their expectations and gain a deeper understanding of everyday life in their city of placement.
 Along these lines, scholars are also encouraged to reach out to the International Office of their host institution, which can provide insightful specific orientation and additional resources.

-- Maintaining close communication with the assigned Program Officer and mentors will allow the Fulbright Commission to provide assistance and orientation in a timely manner, and identify specific issues or situations in which the grantees may require additional accompaniment and help.
+- Maintaining close communication with the assigned Program Officer and alumni mentor will allow the Fulbright Commission to provide assistance and orientation in a timely manner, and identify specific issues or situations in which the grantees may require specific additional accompaniment and help.

 - Plan any in-country trips in advance.
 Please note that all domestic and international travel during the grant period in Colombia, including fieldwork trips, must be approved by the Fulbright Commission.

 - Potential candidates can find additional information and recommendations about safety and security, health, housing, and how to prepare for living in Colombia in the Orientation Handbook for U.S. grantees available at: https://fulbright.edu.co/comunidad-estadounidense-alumni/.